Conflict management style: Compromising

 Compromising requires making concessions; both parties will give up a goal or need in order to resolve the conflict.
 This mode is intermediate in terms of assertiveness and cooperativeness.
-Compromising is similar to collaborating, in that one finds a mutually beneficial solution to the problem.
+Compromising is similar to collaborating in that one finds a mutually beneficial solution to the problem.
 The difference is that compromising does address the issue, but it doesn't seek the root of the conflict, as is done in collaborating.
 Compromising is used when issues are important but not worth taking an assertive approach, one wants a temporary fix, or when collaboration or competing fail.
 Some pros of compromising as a mode of conflict management include: all parties can get some form of satisfaction, it facilitates constructive communication, helps maintain relationships, and the group's power dynamics remain the same.
 On the other hand if there are no boundaries and an unbalanced power dynamic it can be difficult to find a solution.
-Some negatives of this method may include: if someone is not willing to compromise it does not work, no party is fully satisfied, outcomes are less creative, less passion and effort is involved ("easy way out"), and is more likely a temporary solution.
-The animal associated with this style is fox.
+Some negatives of this method may include: if someone is not willing to compromise, it does not work, no party is fully satisfied, outcomes are less creative, less passion and effort is involved ("easy way out"), and is more likely a temporary solution.

 Accommodating

 Rather than trying to impose one's own point of view, in the accommodating mode an individual satisfies the other parties goals while being unassertive and cooperative.
 When accommodating, an individual sacrifices their own needs in order to leave the other party content.
 This can be good in a relational sense, but can also lead to the party that is making sacrifices becoming burnt out.
 Accommodation can be appropriate when the accommodator knows they are wrong, possibly needs to build up credit for a later situation that may be more important to them, or would rather just keep the peace.
 Accommodators seek to preserve personal relationships with others.
-Accommodation often leads to an imbalance in the power dynamic of a relationship, where the person accommodating has less power and their needs are not met.
+Accommodation often leads to an imbalance in the power dynamic of a relationship, where the person accommodating has less power, and their needs are not met.
 Alternatively, the accommodator may feel that the responsibility falls on them to solve all issues in the relationship.
 Accommodating can be useful for settling inconsequential and trivial conflicts.
 Resentment is a possible outcome when accommodation is used to settle conflicts frequently, due to needs consistently not being met.
 Resulting resentment could be internal, towards the other party, or between parties.